lara-martin/NLP-class/homeworks/hw1.md

 d.
 The user answers the question.
 e.
 The app gives a numerical score for how well the user answered the question.

-Being the NLP specialist, you are in charge of figuring out what is needed to create parts a, c, and e.
+Being the NLP specialist on the team, **you are in charge of figuring out what is needed to create parts a, c, and e.**

 ### Question 1: Define the tasks (10 points)